peternicholls/6502-BBC-Micro-Emulator/CONTRIBUTING.md

 - `include/` — Public C API headers (e.g., `core_api.h`) and `module.modulemap` for consumers
 - `src/` — Wrapper sources and integration glue
-- `src/6502Emulator/` — The emulator repository as a Git submodule (your fork or the original upstream)
+- `6502/` — The emulator repository as a Git submodule (your fork or the original upstream).
+Sources live under `6502/6502Lib/`.
 - `BeebCore.xcodeproj/` — Xcode static library target for local iteration (optional if you use CMake)
 - `.gitignore` — Exclude `Build/`, `DerivedData/`, and user/workspace files